PEDIATRIC CONCUSSIONS 101 GUIDE

-The best plan is to get educated on symptoms and signs of concussion in children, and know what to do if a concussion is suspected.
+The best plan is to get educated on symptoms and signs of concussion in children.
+Download the parent's resource kit to know what to do if a concussion is suspected.

 Be sure your child’s youth sports league implements baseline testing for all the athletes.
 After proper education, baseline testing is a great way to be prepared if your child gets a concussion.

 Concussions can be treated.
 With the right concussion care team, active rehabilitation strategies, and targeted treatment, your child can recover from a concussion.

 There are research-based pediatric concussion guidelines to help guide treatment for the brain injury.

 You may have talked to people who remember getting their bell rung and got back into the game the next play.
 Thankfully, times have changed.